oist-ncbc/spykesim/README.md

 spykesim is a Python module that offers functions for measuring the similarity between two segmented multi-neuronal spiking activities.

-Extended edit similarity measurement is implemented.
+Edit similarity measurement is implemented.
 You can find details in the following paper.

 bioArxiv: https://www.biorxiv.org/content/early/2017/10/30/202655